joe032022/Learn-Private-Geth-PoA-Ethereum-Network/README.md

 # Learn Private Geth PoA Ethereum Network
-- Should use virtual machine form AWS or Azure or any other Cloud Service provider.
+`Note: "Should use virtual machine form AWS or Azure or any other Cloud Service provider."`
+- Can also run it on local machines for testing pourposes.

 ## why build pvt blockchain?
 - privacy